aurvix-labs/.github/profile/README.md

-# 🧩 Goblin Gear Labs
+# 🧩 Aurvix Labs

-Welcome to **Goblin Gear Labs**, a space for **AI, automation, and full-stack development** projects.
+Welcome to **Aurvix Labs**, a space for **AI, automation, and full-stack development** projects.
 We focus on exploring and implementing innovative technology solutions.

 ## 🔥 Areas of Focus
 - **Machine Learning & AI**: Research, development, and deployment of intelligent systems.